How to Use the Fair Debt Collection Practices Act Letter

 60 Forsyth Street, S.W.

 Preferably send these letters certified mail, return receipt requested.
 Keep the third copy of the letter, the Certified Mail receipts, and the green cards (which you should receive back in the mail) for your records.

 10. The collection agency should then stop contacting you except to provide information about their basis for claiming that you owe a debt.
 If they continue to contact you, contact Atlanta Legal Aid Society or Georgia Legal Services Program nearest you.
 You may also make an online complaint to the Federal Trade Commission at the following address:

-This Information is Provided Courtesy of the Senior Legal Hotline,
+This Information is Provided Courtesy of the Georgia Senior Legal Aid,

 A Project of the Atlanta Legal Aid Society, Inc.